Research & Publications

 He graduated summa cum laude and Phi Beta Kappa from Brandeis University and Alpha Omega Alpha from Tufts University School of Medicine.
 He completed his residency training in Otolaryngology - Head and Neck Surgery at Yale-New Haven Hospital and went on to complete a fellowship in laryngology & neurolaryngology at The New York Center for Voice & Swallowing Disorders.
 He served as faculty at The Albert Einstein College of Medicine for several years prior to returning to Yale.

-Dr. Lerner’s research interests include laryngeal neurophysiology, peripheral nerve injury, disorders of laryngeal irritability, and electrical neuromodulation.
+Dr. Lerner’s research interests include laryngeal neurophysiology, disorders of laryngeal irritability, neuromodulation, and retrograde cricopharyngeus dysfunction (R-CPD).

 Education & Training